RobCaamano/MLP-vs-CNN-Federal-Reserve-Economic-Data/README.md

 - **MLP:** maps input data to the desired output by learning the weights of the edges during training.

-- **1D CNN:** detects patterns in the input data by scanning through the data and learning to recognize significant patterns in the time series
+- **CNN:** detects patterns in the input data by scanning through the data and learning to recognize significant patterns in the time series

 ### Results